Italics represent cross-references within the list below.

 SDA – Static Data Authentication.
 A form of offline CAM that verifies that critical data stored in the EMV application has not been tampered with since the card was issued.
 Mostly superseded by DDA and CDA which also prevent cloning and counterfeiting.

-Symmetric Cryptography – a means of encrypting and decrypting information using an algorithm in conjunction with a key known only to the originator and recipient.
+Symmetric Cryptography – a means of encrypting and decrypting information using an algorithm in conjunction with a secret key known only to the originator and recipient.
 Relies for its effectiveness on keeping the key secret.
-EMV uses the Data Encryption Standard (DES), now implemented as Triple DES using double length keys, to create and verify cryptograms (see ARQC, ARPC, TC and AAC).
+EMV uses the Data Encryption Standard (DES), now implemented as Triple DES (TDES) using double length keys or the Advanced Encryption Standard (AES) that will replace DES, to create and verify cryptograms (see ARQC, ARPC, TC and AAC).
 Also used for EMV Script MAC generation and data (e.g. a new PIN) encryption.

 TC – Transaction Certificate.
 A cryptogram generated by the EMV application when a transaction is approved offline or when an ‘approve’ response to an online authorization request is successfully processed by the application.
 If captured, and for offline-approved transactions, the TC is supplied in the Clearing data and can be used to verify that the genuine card was used for a transaction.